-Now that it’s officially grilling season, it seemed only necessary to kick it off with some juicy, succulent ribs.
+Now that it’s almost summer, it seemed only necessary to kick it off with some juicy, succulent ribs.
 I am an amateur when it comes to ribs; I definitely had to do some digging to figure out the perfect way to cook them.
 But since ribs are one of my favorite foods (do I say that about everything?), it was well worth the research.

-For this recipe, I used St. Louis-style pork ribs.
-Feel free to use baby back ribs, but just be aware that the cooking time for baby back ribs varies from that of pork ribs—a quick Google search should help you out.
+For this recipe, I used St. Louis pork ribs.
+Feel free to use beef ribs, but just be aware that the cooking time for beef ribs varies from that of pork ribs—a quick Google search should help you out.
 However, the rib choice is not what matters.
-It’s their tenderness that matters…along with the dry rub and barbecue sauce.
+It’s their tenderness that matters—along with the dry rub and barbecue sauce.

 I wanted to create a barbecue sauce that was simple yet sweet and smoky.
 I interned with a food magazine last year and learned that Coca Cola goes well in barbecue sauce, so I decided to kick it up a notch and experiment with Dr. Pepper.
 I used a classic store-bought sauce to keep things extra simple for myself and for you, and added some chipotle powder because I like the hint of a smoky scent that it has.

 My family was kind enough to taste test this one with me…how generous of them to come around for free food, right?
 I truly appreciated it because they are my most honest critics, and they kept coming back for more.
 I should have made two racks!
 I hope you enjoy this recipe just as much as they did.

 Makes 1 rack of ribs

 1 rack St. Louis pork ribs

 For dry rub: